Reaver01/Hex-Assist/README.md

 - Hex-Assist now has settings!
 You can configure the token and tile names to match what you want, instead of what I want!
 - Made hiding and showing tiles use updateEmbeddedEntitiy so we can hide/show tiles all at once.
 - Added a folder for Macros so changes can be seen.
 These will also be included in a compendium.
 - Macros use Hex-Assist settings.
-Unfortuntely this means you can't use the macros by themselves, but it'll keep everything more consistent.
+Unfortunately this means you can't use the macros by themselves, but it'll keep everything more consistent.

 # Future Plans
 - Support for Hexagonal Rows